Skip to content

 Similar payment processing solutions

-Genome is the closest direct competitor — Lithuanian EMI license, EUR-strong multi-currency, gambling-friendly account access, comparable price-to-value.
+Genome is the closest direct competitor, a Lithuanian EMI license with EUR-strong multi-currency, gambling-friendly account access and comparable price-to-value.
 Mifinity is Irish-headquartered with Central Bank of Ireland EMI authorisation and an additional consumer e-wallet alongside the business accounts.
-Trustly is the Open Banking specialist for instant A2A deposits and is complementary to Xace rather than a replacement — pair them, do not pick between them.
-Brite serves a similar A2A use case in the Nordics and Western Europe.
+Trustly is the Open Banking specialist for instant A2A deposits and is complementary to Xace rather than a replacement, so pair them rather than pick between them, and Brite serves a similar A2A use case in the Nordics and Western Europe.
 For operators whose core need is card acquiring with banking attached, emerchantpay's iGaming-specific stack or Nuvei's full-stack model give you more in one contract than Xace plus a separate PSP.

 When to Choose an Alternative

 Choose Mifinity if you want both a regulated business account and a consumer-facing e-wallet under one provider.
-Central Bank of Ireland EMI authorisation, iGaming-native, the e-wallet side is something Xace does not offer.
-For operators wanting to give their players a Mifinity wallet option alongside the corporate banking, Mifinity does both.
+Central Bank of Ireland EMI authorisation, iGaming-native, with an e-wallet side that Xace does not offer.
+For operators wanting to give players a Mifinity wallet option alongside the corporate banking, Mifinity does both.

-Pair with Trustly, do not pick between.
-Trustly is the Open Banking A2A specialist for instant Pay N Play deposits — a feature Xace's account-side product does not replicate.
-Trustly handles the player-deposit flow, Xace handles the operator's underlying banking.
-Together they cover both ends of the European iGaming A2A flow.
+Pair with Trustly rather than pick between.
+Trustly is the Open Banking A2A specialist for instant Pay N Play deposits, a feature Xace's account-side product does not replicate.
+Trustly handles the player-deposit flow and Xace handles the operator's underlying banking, so together they cover both ends of the European iGaming A2A flow.

 Choose Brite if your priority is Nordic and Western European Pay N Play instant A2A deposits with a developer experience that prioritizes embeddable checkout.
 Brite plus a separate banking provider may be more useful than Xace alone for a Nordic-focused operator.

-Choose emerchantpay if you want iGaming-specific card acquiring plus banking under fewer vendors. emerchantpay is FCA-regulated, MGA-licensed, with named UKGC and MGA operator references, full card acquiring (which Xace lacks), and treasury services that overlap with Xace's account product.
+Choose emerchantpay if you want iGaming-specific card acquiring plus banking under fewer vendors. emerchantpay is FCA-regulated (FCA AEMI), with named UKGC and MGA operator references, full card acquiring (which Xace lacks) and treasury services that overlap with Xace's account product.

 Often Paired With